derickr/php-community-health/RFC.rst

 === Conflict of Interest ===

-In the event that a CoC violation is reported against a Conflict Resolution Team member, the remaining members shall investigate and raise the concern to internals@php.net, even if they determine no action is to be taken.
+In the event that a Code of Conduct violation is reported against a Conflict Resolution Team member, the remaining members shall investigate and raise the concern to internals@php.net, even if they determine no action is to be taken.

 === Accountability ===